Human Resources Development

 Policy

-In order to achieve the group’s corporate philosophy of “Sampo-yoshi,” one of the three important measures to enhance our corporate brand value is reinforcement of human capital.
+In order to achieve the Group’s corporate philosophy of “Sampo-yoshi,” (good for the seller, good for the buyer, and good for society), one of the three important measures to enhance our corporate brand value is reinforcement of human capital.
 By reinforcing human capital, ITOCHU aims to pursue further labor productivity and sustainably enhance our corporate brand value.
 Emphasizing a market-oriented perspective, ITOCHU will listen to the voices of the market, society, and consumers and focus on implementing the following measures:

 1. Securing Excellent Talents by Leveraging the Advantage in Recruiting Market